-- 1.1 Sherwood Forest Hospitals NHS Foundation Trust is a Category 1 responder under the Civil Contingencies Act (2004) and as such, there is a requirement to create and publish Business Continuity Plans.
+- 1.1 Sherwood Forest Hospitals NHS Foundation Trust (SFH) is a Category 1 responder under the Civil Contingencies Act (2004) and as such, there is a requirement to create and publish Business Continuity Plans.
+SFH is an Acute Trust which operates from three sites: - King's Mill Hospital in Sutton-in-Ashfield - Newark General Hospital and Urgent Treatment Centre - Mansfield Community Hospital

 To comply with the Act, the Trust needs to be able to demonstrate that an effective Business Continuity Management System (BCMS) has been established and embedded across the organisation.
-All plans are to be produced in accordance with the NHS England Business Continuity Toolkit, which aligns with the ISO22301 standard, and need to be exercised and reviewed regularly. - 1.2 Business Continuity plans will therefore be created to define the response to all identified threats contained within the Nottingham and Nottinghamshire Local Resilience Forum Risk Register, the Trust's Risk Register and any potential threats identified at a service/ward level. - 1.3 The plans will be designed initially to minimise and control harm arising from the identified risk.
-Thereafter, the plans will assist in the return to normal activity as soon as possible. - 1.4 Where appropriate, the plans should be compiled in conjunction with partner agencies and other Category 1 responders. - 1.5 The process of ensuring Business Continuity will include: - > Assessment of risk based on knowledge of the organisation and the likely threats to it, - > An assessment of the impact those risks would have should they materialise. - > Development of plans to mitigate the adverse effects of the identified risk, - Training and Education of staff in the plans, - Regular testing, maintenance and review of the plans. - 1.6 This Policy should be read in conjunction with the following Trust Policies and Procedures; - Risk Management and Assurance Policy - Emergency Planning Policy - Incident Response Plan (2022) - SFH Business Continuity Management Framework
+As part of the Trust commitment to align its BCMS with recognised standards it will adopt the NHS England Business Continuity Toolkit, which aligns with the ISO22301 standard.

+- 1.2 Business Continuity Plans will therefore be created to define the response to all identified threats contained within the Nottingham and Nottinghamshire Local Resilience Forum Risk Register, the Trust's Risk Register and any potential threats identified at a service/ward level.
+Plans will need to be exercised and reviewed regularly. - 1.3 The plans will be designed initially to minimise and control harm arising from the identified risk.
+Thereafter, the plans will assist in the return to normal activity as soon as possible. - 1.4 Where appropriate, the plans should be compiled in conjunction with partner agencies and other Category 1 responders. - 1.5 The process of ensuring Business Continuity will include: - A continued process of Risk Assessment based on knowledge of the organisation and the likely threats to it. - An assessment of the impact those risks would have should they materialise, including longer term risks, such as climate change. - > Development of plans to mitigate the adverse effects of the identified risk. - Training and education of staff in the plans. - Regular testing, maintenance and review of the plans. - Regular independent audit of the BCMS, with follow up report to the Board. - 1.6 This Policy should be read in conjunction with the following Trust Policies and Procedures; - Risk Management and Assurance Policy - Emergency Planning Policy - Incident Response Plan - SFH Business Continuity Management Framework